-I have written a lot about my trip with 20 Peking University students to meet Warren Buffett in Omaha.
+I have written a lot about my first trip with 20 Peking University students to meet Warren Buffett in Omaha.
 A couple of Buffett’s comments from that Omaha meeting have really stuck with me.
 They have been rattling around in my head and have made me question how I am living.
 In this article, I detail five more of these Buffett “life lessons”.
 Four others can be found here.

 Life Lesson 1: Work with or for someone you admire.
 Pretend you don’t need the money.